cs3157/recitations/recitation-6.md

 `program1`'s output is piped to the `tee` command.
 The `tee` command transmits its stdin both to stdout and to the file(s) specified in the argument, in this case, `myfifo`.
 Since we pass `myfifo` as an input to `program3`, `program3` is able to receive `program1`'s output.
 The stdout of `tee` is piped to `program2`, allowing `program2` to receive `program1`'s output as well.
 Nifty!

 If you'd like to run this example, programs 1, 2, 3, and `input.txt` can be found in the [recitation-6-code folder](https://github.com/cs3157/recitations/tree/master/recitation-6-code).

 Pipes and FIFOs are fine for local, one-way data flow, but oftentimes we want our interprocess communication to be even more flexible.
 A **socket** is a type of file used for network communication between processes.
-Sockets are generalizations of pipes: we can achieve both intramachine communication, as with our above examples, and intermachine communication.
+Sockets are generalizations of pipes: with sockets, we can achieve both intramachine communication, as with our above examples, and intermachine communication.
 Additionally, sockets allow for two-way interprocess communication, unlike pipes.
 We'll be discussing sockets in conjunction with the TCP/IP protocol: the standard for communication